alcunha/filtering-empty-camera-trap-images/README.md

 # Filtering Empty Camera Trap Images in Embedded Systems

-This is the origin TensorFlow implementation for: [Filtering Empty Camera Trap Images in Embedded Systems]()
+This is the origin TensorFlow implementation for [Filtering Empty Camera Trap Images in Embedded Systems](https://arxiv.org/abs/2104.08859)

 ### Requirements